FRC1076/Robot-Naming-Conventions-2020/readme.md

-### Robot Code Naming Conventions and General Pratice when Writing  Code
+### Robot Code Naming Conventions and General Pratices when Writing Code

 #### General

 When naming variables, use snake_case
+When naming functions, use camelCase

-When naming functions and classes, use camelCase
+When naming classes, use UpperCamelCase

-When naming constantes, use ALL_CAPS_SNAKE_CASE
+When naming constants, use ALL_CAPS_SNAKE_CASE

 Never create something that already exists.

-Give descriptive comments
+Add descriptive comments to your code

-Do not create long, unreadble else-if chains
+Do not create long, unreadble chunks of code, unless there's literally no other way

-Never use non-variablized numbers in function calling
+Never use non-variablized numbers when calling functions

-Put everything (all ports, ect) in variables
+Store everything that's a number (all ports, ect) in variables to make them easy to change

-Actual use the created variables
+Make sure that every created variable is or will be used

 #### Github

-Allways create new branches for your projects
+Always create a new branch for your project

+Add yourself to issues that you're working on to avoid confusion

+Close issues after they've been solved

-Commits:
+#### Commits:

-Commit (and push) after every (WORKING) change
+Commit and push after every (WORKING) change

-Allways test your code before commiting
+Always test your code before commiting it - it's your job to make sure your code works

-Never push to master
+Never push to master (VSCode won't let you do this anyway)

 #### Robot-Specific

 Name the drivetrain drivetype_drive
 Ex: omni_drive or arcade_drive

 Name the controllers 'driver' (port 0) and 'operator' (port 1)

-Name motors based on their position + type for individual, just position for groups
+Name motors based on their position + type for individual (self.leftTalon, self.rightVictor),

-Ex: self.left
-or: self.leftTalon
-or: self.rightVictor
+or just position for groups (self.left)